Ulster Cycle: Adaptations

-More recent literary adaptations include Rosemary Sutcliff's children's novel The Hound of Ulster (1963), Morgan Llewelyn’s "Red Branch" (1989), Patricia Finney's novel A Shadow of Gulls (1977), and Vincent Woods' play A Cry from Heaven (2005).
+Literary adaptations of the 20th and 21st centuries include Rosemary Sutcliff's children's novel The Hound of Ulster (1963), Morgan Llywelyn's Red Branch (1989), Patricia Finney's novel A Shadow of Gulls (1977), and Vincent Woods' play A Cry from Heaven (2005).
 Randy Lee Eickhoff has also created a series of six novelistic translations and retellings, beginning with The Raid (2000).

-Parts of the cycle have been adapted as webcomics, including Patrick Brown's Ness and The Cattle Raid of Cooley; and M.K.
-Reed's About a Bull based around Queen Medb.
+Parts of the cycle have been adapted as webcomics, including Patrick Brown's Ness (2007–2008) and The Cattle Raid of Cooley (2008–2015); and M.K.
+Reed's unfinished About a Bull (2011–2013) based around Queen Medb.
+The myth of Cú Chulainn was also adapted into graphic novels such as An Táin (2006) by Colmán Ó Raghallaigh and by Barry Reynolds and Hound (2014–2018) by Paul J. Bolger and Barry Devlin.

 The dramatic musical program "Celtic Hero" in the Radio Tales series for National Public Radio, was based on the Ulster Cycle story Tochmarc Emire.

-Paul J Bolger and Barry Devlin adapted the Ulster Cycle into Hound, a 3-volume comic book series that got limited release from 2014 to 2018 before Dark Horse published an omnibus edition.
+Deirdre is an opera adaptation of the Ulster Cycle composed 1943-5, by the Canadian composer, Healey Willan, the text by John Coulter.
+It was the first full-length opera commissioned by the CBC, and was premiered 20 Apr 1946 on radio as Deirdre of the Sorrows, conducted by Ettore Mazzoleni and with Frances James as Deirdre.
+The myth of Cú Chulainn was adapted by Irish musician Gavin Dunne, better known as "Miracle of Sound," in the song "Tale of Cú Chulainn" on his 2020 album Level 11.